George Villiers, 2nd Duke of Buckingham: Character

-Buckingham was one of the archetypal Restoration rakes, part of the "Merry Gang" of courtiers whose other members included John Wilmot, 2nd Earl of Rochester, Sir Charles Sedley, Charles Sackville, 6th Earl of Dorset, and the playwrights William Wycherley and George Etherege.
+Buckingham was one of the archetypal Restoration rakes, part of the "Merry Gang" of courtiers whose other members included John Wilmot, 2nd Earl of Rochester, Sir Charles Sedley, Charles Sackville, 6th Earl of Dorset, and the playwrights William Wycherley (of whom Buckingham was the patron) and George Etherege.
 Following the tone set by the monarch himself, these men distinguished themselves in drinking, sex and witty conversation.
 Buckingham is often judged ostentatious, licentious, and unscrupulous, the "Alcibiades of the seventeenth century".
 One occasion saw Buckingham invite a man to a pub in Newmarket to distract him while his friend Rochester sneaked into the man's home, drugged his sister, robbed the house, seduced his wife, and then brought his wife to the pub so that Buckingham could also have sex with her.
 The woman's husband later committed suicide.

-But even the duke's critics agree that he was good-humoured, good-natured, generous, an unsurpassed mimic, and the leader of fashion.
+However, even the duke's critics agree that he was good-humoured, good-natured, generous, an unsurpassed mimic, and the leader of fashion.
 His good looks and amusing wit made him irresistible to his contemporaries, in spite of his moral faults and even crimes.
 A contemporary observer at the Court of Charles II found him: "Courteous, affable, generous, magnanimous...he is adored by the people....On the other hand he is an atheist, blasphemer, violent, cruel and infamous for his licentiousness, in which he is so wrapped up that there is no sex, nor age, nor condition of persons who are spared from it".
 His portrait has been drawn by Burnet, Count Hamilton in the Memoires de Grammont, John Dryden, Alexander Pope in the Epistle to Lord Bathurst, and Sir Walter Scott in Peveril of the Peak.
-John Reresby calls him "the first gentleman of person and wit I think I ever saw", and Burnet bears the same testimony.
+John Reresby calls him "the first gentleman of person and wit I think I ever saw", and Gilbert Burnet bears the same testimony.
 Dean Lockier, after alluding to his unrivalled skill in riding, dancing and fencing, adds, "When he came into the presence-chamber it was impossible for you not to follow him with your eye as he went along, he moved so gracefully".
 Racing and hunting were his favourite sports, and his name long survived in the hunting songs of Yorkshire.